SoftUni-Internal/interactive-content/EN/01-Arrays/02-Reading-and-Printing-Array.md

 We can read an array of integers using the `java.util.Arrays;` `class`, which is a `class` in Java that allows us to create and manipulate arrays.

-## A Shorter Way to Read Arrays
+## Alternatives

-Here is a much shorter way to read an input and create an array from it.
+Here is a much shorter way to read input and create an array from it.

 ```Java
 String inputLine = sc.nextLine();